• Skip to main content

 Goa Gajah Temple Entrance Fee Ticket

-To enter The Elephant Cave Temple and see their ancient carving made in the 9th century, you must pay the Goa Gajah temple entrance fee.
+To enter the Elephant Cave Temple and see their ancient carving made in the 9th century, you must pay the Goa Gajah temple entrance fee.
 Below is the Goa Gajah temple entrance fee for international travellers.

 CategoryPrice